How to stay effective remotely with online collaboration tools

 A running theme with a lot of articles regarding workplace strategies and collaboration is centered around the growing need to adapt to hybrid and fully remote working styles.
 It’s no secret now that remote work is likely here to stay with all its benefits for both employee satisfaction and company cost efficiencies.
 But there remains the larger question at hand on how we can continue to work in a productive and efficient way without the standard tools we were used to in the office.

-The technology works fast though, and these past few years have shown innovations in business technologies for both individual work and collaborative initiatives.
-As such, there are ways to adapt even older working styles to this new remote work environment, you just need to be a bit curious about how things work in a virtual space.
+In response, technology has adapted rapidly, and recent years have been marked by innovations in business technologies, both for individual work and for collaborative projects.
+It is therefore possible to adapt our working styles to this new remote environment, thanks in particular to online collaboration tools.
+Are you curious to find out how things work in a virtual space?

 Business tools and collaborative strategies have been key in ensuring productivity in a consistently changing workplace environment over the years.
 Before rapid digitization and the internet, companies would pour thousands, if not millions, of dollars into the integration of the latest working tools to better increase work output.
 This meant new office spaces, collaborative suites, and whatever newest technologies they could get their hands on.